enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ```

 # Webapp-Frontend
-The frontend of the web application is implemented as a single-page application (SPA) using the Vue.js framework.
+The frontend of the web application is implemented as a single-page application (SPA) using the **Vue.js** framework.
 Serving as the centralized interface for managing the entire lifecycle of the sensor network, it handles everything from node provisioning and firmware programming to deployment monitoring and data visualization.
-It adopts the Vuetify component library to provide a consistent design system and accelerate UI development.
-Application state is managed using Pinia, which offers a reactive and modular store architecture, allowing components to efficiently share and synchronize data.
+It adopts the Vuetify component library to provide a consistent design and accelerate UI development.

-Communication with the backend occurs via a REST API, enabling real-time interaction and data updates without full page reloads.
-The project is built and managed using Vite, a modern frontend toolchain that ensures fast development workflows and optimized production builds.
-The following sections describe the key features of the frontend interface, its structure, and the deployment approach.

 ## Architecture and Design
 Although the development team was already experienced with Vue.js, the project began with a review of current best practices and recent advancements in the Vue ecosystem.
 A key priority was choosing a component library to accelerate UI development and allow the team to focus on the application's core logic.